Last updated: 1 January 2021

 Applicable Laws: We value our users’ privacy, and we comply with all applicable data privacy laws of the jurisdictions in which we operate, including the General Data Protection Regulation ((EU) 2016/679); the UK’s Data Protection Act 2018; the Privacy and Electronic Communications Directive 2002/58/EC (as updated by Directive 2009/136/EC) and the Privacy and Electronic Communications Regulations 2003 (SI 2003/2426) as amended, collectively the “Data Laws”.
 The specific law that will apply to you and your data will be determined by the location in which you live: if you live in Europe, the EU GDPR will apply, and if you live in the UK, the UK’s Data Protection Act 2018 will apply.
 Any reference to ‘personal data’ within this Policy, has the meaning ascribed to it by either of these applicable regulations.
 If you are a resident of California, USA, the California Consumer Privacy Act may be applicable as explained in this Policy.

 We collect information about you directly from you, from third parties, and automatically through your use of our Services.
 We may combine information collected from or about you from these various sources.
 You have choices about the data we collect.
 When you are asked to provide personal data, you may decline.
 But if you choose not to provide data that is necessary to provide a product or feature, you may not be able to use that product or feature.
 The data we collect depends on the context of your interactions with EOSDA, the choices you make, including your privacy settings, and the products and features you use.

-We automatically collect information about you through your use of our Services, including, without limitation:
+We automatically collect information about you through your use of our Site or Services, including, without limitation:

 Please see our Cookies and Other Tracking Mechanisms section below for more information.
 We may combine information we collect automatically with information we collect directly from you or from third parties.